 Placing bridge loan rates in context with other financing options helps you evaluate whether the premium is justified for your specific situation.

 Permanent bank loans typically offer rates in the 5.5% to 7.5% range for stabilized properties with strong borrowers.
 The rate savings of 2% to 5% compared to bridge loans comes with longer closing timelines and stricter underwriting requirements.
+Be aware that some permanent loans include complex exit provisions like the defeasance process, which can affect your future refinancing flexibility.

 Agency loans from Fannie Mae and Freddie Mac provide the most competitive rates for qualifying multifamily properties, typically 5% to 7%.
 However, these loans require stabilized properties with specific occupancy and debt coverage metrics.

 CMBS loans offer competitive rates for stabilized commercial properties but involve inflexible terms and prepayment requirements.
 Rates typically range from 5.5% to 7.5%.
+For a full breakdown of current CMBS loan rates, see our dedicated guide.

 Hard money loans provide even faster execution than bridge loans but at premium pricing, typically 11% to 15% or higher.
 For very short holds or situations requiring maximum speed, hard money may be appropriate despite higher costs.